Skip to main content

 Direct Mail for Printers: Response-Rate Benchmarks, Campaign Templates, and What Actually Works

-Direct mail for printers generates response rates between 1.2% and 9.1% depending on list type and campaign format, consistently outperforming most digital channels for B2B print-shop marketing.
-Here is the data, the structure, and the sequencing that produce those results.
+Direct mail for printers typically generates response rates from around 2% on cold prospect lists to 9% on engaged house lists, depending on list quality, format, and offer.
+It consistently outperforms most digital channels for response: about 4.4% versus roughly 0.12% for email, per the ANA/DMA Response Rate Report.
+Here is the data, the structure, and the sequencing behind those results.

 By Patrick Whelan schedule Updated ~10 min read